 Why test your acidity?
 After the test for Candida:

 The cause of candida is high acidity; you can test your body’s alkaline/acidity balance at home with pH test strips.

 Take control of your body’s energy and know if you are too acidic.

 Candia5 Home Test

-http://candia5.com/ offer a simple blood test which you can do at home yourself, quickly and effectively, if you are not comfortable with treating on the basis of a spit test.
+http://candia5.com/ offers a simple blood test which you can do at home quickly and effectively if you are not comfortable with treatment based on a spit test.